Norbert’s Gambit – how to exchange Canadian to U.S. dollars – for less

-I’ve used both Royal Bank (RY) and BIP.UN < > BIP in the past and I will probably use either stock again in the future.
+I’ve used both Royal Bank (RY) and BIP.UN (CDN) < > BIP (USD) in the past and I will probably use either stock again in the future.
 I’ve only done this a couple times myself once with Royal Bank and the latter with Brookfield.

 In some cases, I’ve actually profited from the gambit because I was fortunate (luck only mind you) to perform my gambit when the BIP.UN was down in price only to see it rise a few days later (as BIP) when the transaction settled a few years ago.
 I certainly wouldn’t bank on this happening though and I don’t assume it will happen to me again in the future.

-Another word of caution: this process is probably not really worth it until you have a few thousand bucks to invest.
+Another word of caution: this process is probably not really worth it until you have a few thousand bucks to invest (if not much more).
 Otherwise, you’re going to incur many transaction fees many times over to get the job done.

 Other than waiting a few days, usually three business days including the initial transaction day for everything to settle, I’ve personally found this approach a great way to exchange Canadian to U.S. dollars in my investment portfolio – for less.

 Have you performed either process above?
 Do you use any variation of this approach to exchange Canadian for U.S. dollars inside your portfolio?
 Do tell and help others.